 Before we reach our analysis of the RPCs, we first address the presenter's affidavit, attached to her brief submitted to the DEC.
-In that affidavit, the presenter essentially testified discussions occurred during and that her about events investigation in this matter.
+In that affidavit, the presenter essentially testified discussions that occurred during events and her about investigation in this matter.
 The affidavit should not have been made a part of the record.
 Respondent had no opportunity to cross-examine the presenter about the information in her affidavit, some of which is important to the issue of whether the attorney responsible for von Ancken's case was respondent or Although the affidavit is attached to the presenter's Reed. brief and is a part of the record, we have not considered her statements because to do so would violate respondent's due process rights.